-1. Remuneration for 2013
+1. Remuneration for 2014

-Details of the remuneration decisions for 2013 are set out in the Directors' annual remuneration report below.
-In summary, for the year ended December 31, 2013 the Company incurred a net loss of \$12,131 due to continued challenging trading conditions.
-Therefore, for the second year running, in 2013 the Company did not grant a performance linked salary increase or an annual bonus to any Director.
+Details of the remuneration decisions for 2014 are set out in the Directors' annual remuneration report below.
+In summary, for the year ended December 31, 2014 the Company incurred a net loss of \$27,055 due to the challenging trading conditions that have persisted through 2014.
+Therefore, for the third year running, in 2014 the Company did not grant a performance linked salary increase or an annual bonus to any Director.
 In addition, no awards were granted under the Long Term Incentive Plans given the difficult trading conditions.
-There were, however, adjustments made to the Fixed Service Agreements for certain Executive Directors to reflect their revised responsibilities This stance reflects our pragmatic and prudent policy on executive pay and is consistent with our objective of linking executive remuneration to the Company's overall performance.
+This stance reflects our pragmatic and prudent policy on executive pay and is consistent with our objective of linking executive remuneration to the Company's overall performance.
+The only changes that have taken place to affect Directors' remuneration are the appointment of Mr. Alexis Stephanou as CFO with effect from the 28th August 2014 and the retirement of Mr. Konstantinos Kabanaros on 31st December 2014.

-2. Executive Remuneration for 2014
+2. Executive Remuneration for 2015

 During the year, the Committee reviewed executive remuneration arrangements to ensure that they continued to be aligned with shareholders' interests and the Company's strategy.
-The shipping markets in which the Company operates have continued to be challenging, and although 2014 is showing some positive signs of recovery in the dry bulk market in particular, we have made no significant changes to our executive remuneration policies for 2014.
-In particular;
+The shipping markets in which the Company operates have continued to be challenging, and 2015 has commenced in the same way.
+We have made no significant changes to our executive remuneration policies for 2015, In particular;

-- No increases in salaries were awarded to executive and non-executive directors for 2014; - No bonus or long term incentive awards were granted;
+- No increases in salaries were awarded to executive and non-executive directors for 2015; - No bonus or long term incentive awards were granted.
 No other benefits or pension remuneration are paid to executive management.